 Some have a cup of tea when they are feeling low.

 Others raise their own egos by squashing someone else’s self esteem.
 And some find that even easier if the person or group in question seems different.

 Others may already be aware of the fact that homelessness could happen to ANY of us.
 I’ve met homeless people who have come from rich families and the military, have had professions, degrees, farms, marriages, children, their own businesses, won awards, worked, volunteered and paid taxes.

 By making false assumptions about people (how often do you hear ‘well, they are obviously just some druggee’, ‘well, they like, choose to be there, yano?’), we create greater psychological distance between ourselves and others.
 By doing this, we attempt to protect ourselves from fear, comfort ourselves and make us feel falsely secure where we currently are.
 People try to sit in denial and distract themselves instead of having their eyes open to what’s in front of them and what could happen to them.

 The modern day monster under the bed for adults is that things like this can happen to any of us.

 We therefore suit ourselves up in denial and create distance.
 We create distance between us and those we pretend are so different to us.

 Newsflash: nobody is that different.
-We are all just one fine, one accident, one illness, one politician, one disability, one ex, one situation that pushes us over the edge, one attack, one missed bill, one earthquake, one eviction, one needle, one bomb, one fire, one continent, country, county or town away.
+We are all just one fine, one accident, one illness, one politician, one disability, one ex, one virus, one situation that pushes us over the edge, one pandemic, one attack, one missed bill, one earthquake, one eviction, one needle, one bomb, one fire, one continent, country, county or town away.